1. World Rankings of Australian Universities

 The most reliable Australian university rankings are from Uni Reviews Australia.
 They use Australian data on course ratings and graduate salaries.
 University performance is measured in a balanced way that focuses on education quality.

 Universities are rated on 3 performance indicators (reputation, ratings, results).
 Scores are added to get overall rankings.

 Reputation is measured by how well a university has done in world university rankings.

 - World rankings indicate the esteem of a university among academics and broader society.

 - A high ranking suggests a degree from the uni may be highly regarded by employers.

 Ratings is course satisfaction among students, as reported in the Australian Graduate Survey.
 Course satisfaction is measured as the % of students who felt positively about their course experience overall.

 Results is a salary measure that mathematically combines observed salaries, rates of further study, and unemployment.
-The indicative salary quantifies how well graduates are going shortly after finishing their degree.
+The indicative salary quantifies how well graduate careers are going shortly degree completion.